ruuda/blog/posts/ai-alignment-starter-pack.md

    — This post does a good job of explaining hard and soft takeoff, and some of the arguments for why each may happen.
    Paul argues in favor of a soft takeoff.
+   Eliezer [later responded][takeoff-discuss]
-   Eliezer [later discussed this post][takeoff-discuss] where he argues in favor of a hard takeoff.
+   arguing in favor of a hard takeoff.

 [takeoff]:         https://sideways-view.com/2018/02/24/takeoff-speeds/
 [takeoff-discuss]: https://www.alignmentforum.org/posts/vwLxd6hhFvPbvKmBH/yudkowsky-and-christiano-discuss-takeoff-speeds